-Have you ever wondered how to improve your electric bill savings during this trying times?
-While the economy is starting to open back up from the corona virus pandemic, many people are finding themselves continuing to work from home.
+Have you ever wondered how to improve your electric bill savings during these trying times?
+While the economy is starting to open back up from the coronavirus pandemic, many people are finding themselves continuing to work from home.
 Chances are you’ve been working from home for a couple of weeks now and you have likely seen an increase in your electric bill.
 With spending more time at home you may be using more electricity than you anticipated.

 Simple Changes for Electric Bill Savings When Working from Home

 1. Unplug What You Don’t Need

 Does unplugging really impact your electric bill savings?
 While it’s easy to leave your electronics plugged in, many times they are silently sucking electricity and driving up your bill.
 Even though it may not seem like a lot, over time the number of energy devices you are using, like your computer, monitor, printer, and TV, can account for an extra $5-10 per month on your electric bill.
 The easiest way to avoid this expense is to unplug your devices when you’re not using them.

 Another way to deal with devices silently sucking energy is to invest in smart power strips.
 Smart power strips do the work for you by cutting off power to devices that go into standby mode.
 Leaving devices plugged in to silently draw power can account for 5-10 percent of your home’s energy consumption, so investing in a smart power strip can save you money and even pay for itself within a year.

 It’s easy to just flip on the light without much thought, but each time you do, you are adding to your electricity bill.
 Instead, opt for taking advantage of the natural lighting in your room.
 Open the blinds and curtains to let in as much natural light as possible.
 Not only will the natural light save you from turning on the overhead lighting, but it can also boost your mood.

 4. Switch To A Desk Lamp